 As mentioned above, Juniper Research’s report titled “Future Games Market:Emerging Opportunities & Pivotal Publisher Analysis 2017-2021“notes that, with the growth of the mobile gaming market, it’s expected the overall gaming industry will reach $132 billion by 2021.

 First, let’s take a brief look back.
 Research firm DFC Intelligence reported that mobile game was the “fastest growing segment” in 2016.
 By 2021, mobile games are expected to total $48 billion–nearly half of the $100 billion of gaming sales they project, which is slightly lower than Juniper Research’s.

 “The growth in mobile games was driven mainly by an increase in spending per user as consumers are increasingly able to determine which games provide value,” DFC Intelligence analyst David Cole said.

 So what factors are driving this video game growth, however reduced?
 Mostly it comes down to growth regions and growing mediums.
 With ever-increasing game revenues, China is expected to become the largest video game market in the world for the first time.
-According to Newzoo, China could potentially generate $27.5 billion in revenue in 2017, with that number growing to $128.5 billion by 2020.
+In fact, data from Statista.com shows that China surpassed the US in gaming revenue in October 2017.
+According to Statista, the Chinese video game revenue market was valued at $32.54 billion compared to the US’ $25.43 billion.
 Mobile gaming in China is a large part of that growth, while PC gaming has “performed worse than anticipated.”